evrythng/evrythng-cli-plugin-csv-loader/README.md

 $ evrythng pmd-loader init
 ```

-This will create a directoty `pmd-loader-config` containing:
+This will create a directory `pmd-loader-config` containing:

 * `config.json` - Example config file (see below for format)
 * `input.schema.json` - Example JSON Schema file describing the expected format